How to Build Lush & Airy Floral Centerpieces

 Each month in my "Collect the Nectar" newsletter, I invite you to ask me anything, from flowers and floral artistry to business, health, wellbeing, entrepreneurship, writing, authenticity, branding — you name it.
 I select a question each month to answer and feature here, where I can share my experience and approach with you in accessible, cost-free resources that empower you forward on your creative journey.

-Here is the featured question submission and my answer for March 2025:
+Here is our featured question and answer for this post:

 FEATURED QUESTION